opengauss-mirror/docs/content/docs-lite/en/docs/SQLReference/data-damage-detection-and-repair-functions.md

         Number of the damaged page.
 Set this parameter based on the  **block\_num**  column in  **local\_bad\_block\_info**  or the  **blocknum**  column in the  **gs\_verify\_and\_tryrepair\_page**  function.

-        Value range: OID ranging from 0 to 4294967295.
+        Value range: INT ranging from 0 to 2147483647.
 Note: A negative value will be forcibly converted to a non-negative integer.

     -   is\_segment